james-stevens/dnsflsk/README.md

 It will also return the [flags](https://tools.ietf.org/html/rfc2065#section-6.1) `AA` and `QR`, although `QR` must always be `True` as this is checked for in the code.

+The is also the property `Flags` which is an array listing which flags are set.

 If you do not specify a `servers` option, it will default to `8.8.8.8,8.8.4.4` (Google).

 When more than one server is specified, your query will be sent to all the `servers`, and the